ihmeuw/cascade-at/docs/dev/logging.rst

 *  Model configuration

    *  settings don't meet needs and can be changed.
-   *  bundle values don't make sense in some way.
+   *  crosswalk version values don't make sense in some way.

 *  IHME Data, maybe modelers know these.